Congenitally Missing Upper Lateral Incisors treated by space closure: aiming for excellence

 In order to explain how it is possible to achieve excellence in space closure, a case is shown step by step.

-The treatment plan was done, as well as the entire ortho treatment, by Dr. Marco Rosa, to provide the malocclusion correction, space closure and proper control of cuspid and bicuspid positions.
+The treatment plan was done, as well as the entire orthodontic treatment, by Dr. Marco Rosa, to provide the malocclusion correction, space closure and proper control of cuspid and bicuspid positions.